Carreau/phd-dissertation/parts/part2.rst

 ..
 3

 Cleaned polystyrene beads are incubated for 20 min at 20°C under agitation with 2 μM pVCA.
-Centrifuged at 5000rpm 2min, supernatant is removed and pellet diluted 4 times in X-buffer.
-The beads are stored on ice for the day.
+Centrifuged at 5000rpm 2min, the supernatant is removed and the pellet diluted 4 times in X-buffer.
+The beads are stored on ice for one day.

 Probe Bead Preparation